 - If the previous action is not practicable (for example, it requires too much downtime for the old ElectricFlow server), wipe the partially-copied target (ElectricFlow 6.x) database and start the upgrade process again. - 4.
-To verify that the database upgrade is progressing, view the progress one of these ways: - If you are using Linux, enter the tail -f \$INSTALL_DIRECTORY/logs/upgrade.log and check the end of the log (also referred to as tailing the log).
+If you are using Linux, enter the tail -f \$INSTALL\DIRECTORY/logs/upgrade.log to verify that the database upgrade is progressing by checking the end of the log (also referred to as tailing the log).

-\$INSTALL_DIRECTORY is the current working directory from which the background upgrader or installer runs.
+\$INSTALL\DIRECTORY is the current working directory from which the background upgrader or installer runs.

-- The script prints its progress on the screen. - 5.
-Check the log file to see if the database upgrade process succeeded.
+5. Check the log file to see if the database upgrade process succeeded.